Christopher-Schulze/Torwell/docs/ProductionDeployment.md

 Export `TAURI_UPDATE_URL` before running `task release` to inject the desired update server.

+## HTTP Allowlist Guidance

+Torwell84 enforces HTTPS for all outbound traffic.
+The application only permits plain HTTP connections to hosts listed in `src-tauri/app_config.json` under `insecure_allowed_hosts`, or values supplied at runtime via the `set_insecure_hosts` command exposed through the settings modal.
+The default configuration contains `127.0.0.1` and `localhost` to support local diagnostics.

+When deploying to production, keep this allowlist empty unless you operate trusted tooling that is only reachable over HTTP on the loopback interface.
+Every addition should be reviewed by security staff and documented.
+Never add public endpoints—HTTP traffic is unencrypted and subject to interception.

+Administrators can adjust the allowlist without restarting the service by using the “Insecure HTTP Allowlist” section inside the settings dialog or by invoking the `set_insecure_hosts` Tauri command.
+Each change is written back to `app_config.json`, ensuring that the configuration persists across restarts.

 ## Building Release Packages

 Run the release task on the target platform to create the installer packages.